Everything You Need to Know About Confessions of Judgment

-Confessions of Judgment are often included in the forms Merchant Cash Advance lenders provide to borrowers at the outset of their agreement.
+Confessions of Judgment are often included in the forms Merchant Cash Advance lenders provide to borrowers at the outset of their agreement to receive loans.
 If you are considering a merchant cash advance, you need to be aware of junk fees and unfair items like Confessions of Judgment which may be contained in the advance.
-If your advance agreement contains a COJ, you should not sign it or agree to the advance’s terms without speaking to legal counsel first.
+If your advance agreement contains a Confession of Judgement, you should not sign it or agree to the advance’s terms without speaking to legal counsel first.

 If you’ve already signed a Confession of Judgment, don’t despair.
 There are options for relief that can still help you.

 There are some circumstances that could merit vacating a confession of judgment.
 For example, a confession of judgment may be vacated if the triggering event (i.e., default of the payment plan) did not occur, or the Confession of Judgement is facially insufficient.